 - ½ cup powdered sugar (50g icing sugar) gluten free if that's important!

 - 1 teaspoon vanilla extract

-- Preheat oven to 285°F/140ºC.
-Line a baking sheet with non stick baking paper.
+- Preheat oven to 320°F/160ºC.
+Line 2 baking sheets with non stick baking paper.

-- Allow to cool on the baking trays for 5 minutes before removing to rack to cool.
+- Allow to cool for 5 minutes before transferring onto a wire rack to cool completely.